 - Felony Hit and Run Law

-In choosing the right attorney, you should definitely sit down with the attorney face to face and get a feel of their “bedside manner”, so to speak.
+In choosing the right attorney, you should sit down with the attorney face to face and get a feel of their “bedside manner,” so to speak.
 In other words, is this someone you want representing your interests with the judge and prosecutor?
 If you like them, the judge and prosecutor probably will.
 If they come off abrasive or rude, they are probably that way in court.
 Like anything in life, there are good and bad ones…this goes for attorneys.

 Last, I would ensure that the attorney you are considering hiring frequently appears in the courthouse that your case is pending.
-If they are there all the time, then they will know what to do, who to talk to and how to get you the best possible result.
+If they are there all the time, then they will know what to do, who to talk to, and how to get you the best possible result.

 If you have hit property, the critical thing that you have to do is to make sure that the property owner is given your contact information (name, driver's license, and insurance) before you leave the scene.
-Suppose someone is yelling, screaming and threatening you at the scene of an accident, then you can leave for safety and immediately call 911, report the accident and tell them you left the scene because the other party is a nut and you fear for you safety.
-The prosecutor is not going to prosecute this scenario because they know you have a built in defense.
+Suppose someone is yelling, screaming, and threatening you at the scene of an accident.
+In that case, you can go for safety and immediately call 911, report the accident and tell them you left the scene because the other party is a nut and you fear for your protection.
+The prosecutor will not prosecute this scenario because they know you have a built-in defense.

 To be found guilty of a hit and run, the burden of proof is on the prosecutor to prove beyond a reasonable doubt that: you were involved in the accident; that you knew an accident occurred; that you knew someone was injured/killed or that the accident was of such a nature that it would be probable that someone would be injured/killed; and that you failed to meet the requirements above.

-It can cause you to have to go to prison and a host of other punishments that you cannot easily get over.
-There are certain elements for this crime that have to be proved.
-As an experienced hit and run attorney, and I’ve been doing this for twenty-five years, so I’ve had to battle these cases out in the jury trials across the San Fernando Valley.
+It can cause you to go to prison and a host of other punishments that you cannot quickly get over.
+There are some aspects of this crime that have to be proved.
+As an experienced hit-and-run attorney, I've been doing this for twenty-five years, so I've had to battle these cases out in the jury trials across the San Fernando Valley.

 Failure to Perform Duty After Accident

-When it comes to this type of a crime, the judge is going to instruct a jury by saying the defendant is charged with failing to perform a legal duty following a vehicle accident that caused death or injury to another person.
+When it comes to this type of crime, the judge will instruct a jury by saying the defendant is charged with failing to perform a legal duty following a vehicle accident that caused death or injury to another person.
 This is a hit-and-run accident.
 To prove this crime, the people – of the State of California – that's the prosecutors – will have to prove that (1) while driving, the defendant was involved in some accident.
 That can be an accident.

-You can’t just drive away and if somebody gets seriously hurt, you could be held responsible for it.
-Once you have exchanged the necessary information, you may want to discuss your case with a criminal defense attorney to find out if you have a case worth pursuing.
+You can't just drive away, and if somebody gets seriously hurt, you could be held responsible for it.
+Once you have exchanged the necessary information, you may want to discuss your case with a criminal defense attorney to determine if you have a chance worth pursuing.

 Accident Causing Injury

-The second element related to failure to perform a duty or a hit-and-run accident in the San Fernando Valley is the accident caused some sort of an injury.
-Usually, when you’re talking about Vehicle Code Section 20001, 20003 and 20004, you’re talking about a Vehicle Code Section where somebody has been injured.
+The second element related to failure to perform a duty or a hit-and-run accident in the San Fernando Valley is the accident caused by some injury.
+Usually, when you're talking about Vehicle Code Section 20001, 20003, and 20004, you're talking about a Vehicle Code Section where somebody has been injured.

-It could be a permanent injury, a serious injury, or someone could even have died.
-So, that’s one of the requirements to charge somebody with a felony.
-So, if the injury is not a serious injury and it’s a little soft tissue injury, then these jury instructions won’t apply, and those Vehicle Code Sections won’t apply because it will be a misdemeanor versus a felony hit-and-run accident.
+It could be a permanent injury, a severe injury, or a fatal hit-and-run where someone was killed.
+So, that's one of the requirements to charge somebody with a felony.
+So, suppose the damage is not severe, and it's a bit of soft tissue injury.
+In that case, these jury instructions won't apply, and those Vehicle Code Sections won't use because it will be a misdemeanor versus a felony hit-and-run accident.

-So, that’s usually where the rub is.
-Sometimes, people are claiming injuries, so they can get money, but the reality is they’re really not hurt that bad and it’s not fair to hold a defendant responsible to a hit-and-run accident under these circumstances.
-Just make sure you discuss your case with a hit and run lawyer in Van Nuys, CA to make sure if the case is actually worth pursuing or not.
+So, that's usually where the rub is.
+Sometimes, people claim injuries to get money, but the reality is they're not hurt that bad, and it's not fair to hold a defendant responding to a hit-and-run accident under these circumstances.
+Just make sure you discuss your case with a hit-and-run lawyer to make sure if the issue is worth pursuing or not.

 Knowledge of Causing Injury

-If the person knew or reasonably should have known under the circumstances that they caused an accident, they’re going to have to stop and get out and talk to the other party, exchange information and obviously, try to help the person if you caused some sort of a horrible accident.
+Suppose the person knew or reasonably should have known under the circumstances that they caused an accident.
+In that case, they're going to have to stop and get out and talk to the other party, exchange information, and obviously, try to help the person if you caused some horrible accident.

-Now there’s arguments on these cases, because a lot of times people say, I had no idea that I caused this type of injury to this person, and therefore, there’s no way that I should be held responsible for this.
-So, this is definitely one of the elements that’s subject to attack and defense when it comes to hit-and-run cases.
+Now there are arguments on these cases because many times, people say, I had no idea that I caused this type of injury to this person, and therefore, there's no way that I should be held responsible for this.
+So, this is one of the elements subject to attack and defense in hit-and-run cases.